CityofToronto/bdit_data-sources/here/here_readme.md

 ## Aggregating Traffic Data

 HERE Traffic time data is at a link and 5-min resolution but, for data requests and projects we typically aggregate them up to a segment or over a certain time period.
 Check out this [documentation](https://github.com/CityofToronto/bdit_data-sources/blob/master/here/here_aggregation.md) to learn more about aggregating here data.

+Custom aggregations can take hours to generate.
+Using aggregate tables can really help speed up the process!

 # All the links to HERE data documentation (in one place)
 ...by order of appearance in this readme...